shermanloan/scejson-doc/doc/module-loan.md

 always be at least one of these elements, and there may be more than one depending upon the loan type).
 The `PmtStream` objects describe the scheduled stream of payments for the computed loan.
-Instead of disclosing each and every payment individually (which can be done with the `AmTable` objectt), the payment stream groups together consecutive equal payments at the same interest rate to produce output along the lines of:
+Instead of disclosing each and every payment individually (which can be done with the `AmTable` object), the payment stream groups together consecutive equal payments at the same interest rate to produce output along the lines of: